 Community: Community grown!

-- The color-coded stars on your seed packets signify how easy or difficult it is to save seeds from that species of plant.
-A green star signifies that the species of plant has a very low rate of cross pollination, while red stars signify that species may cross pollinate very frequently.
-Yellow stars may indicate either that the species is prone to some cross pollination or that the species may be biennial and require care for two or more years rather than for a single season in order to produce seeds.
+We are in the process of changing label types and will be phasing out the seed saving star system.
+If you have a packet with stars on it, the seeds are still perfectly good, but going forward there will not be any stars displayed: The color-coded stars on your seed packets signify how easy or difficult it is to save seeds from that species of plant.
+A green star signifies that the species of plant has a very low rate of cross pollination, while red stars signify that species may cross-pollinate very frequently.
+Yellow stars may indicate either that the species is prone to some cross-pollination or that the species may be biennial and require care for two or more years rather than for a single season in order to produce seeds.